All, Miscellaneous, Human Resource

 When there is a business pitch to win, the marketing team works on a strategy for it; the same can be done for recruitment as well.
 For e.g. LinkedIn is the best marketing channel available for it.
 It gives you an extensive understanding of your candidate, besides making it simple for you to narrow down your search and shortlist the candidates as per your requirements.
 Your company website is another big channel for recruitment which is managed by the marketing team.
 Come to think of it, attracting the right candidate is the same as attracting a potential client.

 Employee engagement is one of HR’s most important roles, this is to make sure that the employee besides staying updated about the company also feels a part of the organization.
+Most of the companies in Mumbai have started to hire employee engagement companies in Mumbai to provide their employees with the engagement experiences.
 An internal newsletter, quarterly summary, new wins/losses, new hires are few of the messages that the HR constantly needs to deliver to the employees.
 Today’s HR team dons a lot of hats and it’s difficult for them to do everything, especially all the communication.
-This is where they can collaborate with the marketing team as their primary role in delivering key messages to all the stakeholders, internal can also be a part of it.
+This is where they can collaborate with the marketing team as their primary role in delivering key messages to all stakeholders, internal can also be a part of it.

 Your employees are your biggest brand ambassadors; everyone would agree to that.
 Their social media network and connections are the biggest source that will help strengthen your brand.
 As they say ‘Content is the King’, once you have strategized that, then the question is which platforms to share the same on.
 Reach out to your internal brand ambassadors, research says employee advocacy has resulted in a 5% increase in web traffic and 25% additional leads.
 Collaboration on this vertical will help you not just with your marketing goals but help create a huge employee engagement as well.